 Our experienced staff customizes a treatment plan tailored to the individual needs and goals of each patient.
 Each plan focuses on health, independence and restoring quality of life.
-Therapy is provided 3 hours a day, 5 days a week, which may include
+Therapy is provided 3 hours a day, 5 days a week, which may include weekends.

 Spinal cord injury patients are admitted to an inpatient unit dedicated to the treatment of spinal cord injuries.
 Likewise, stroke patients and brain injury patients are treated on RIM’s Neuroscience Unit.
 The specialty units are staffed by rehab